Integrate VORA as a Payment Gateway

 Idempotency

-Every POST /v1/sessions request should carry an Idempotency-Key header with a unique-per-session value (typically your platform's internal order ID + a stable per-attempt suffix).
-The header is not server-enforced today — requests without it succeed — but a connector that omits it cannot make session creation safely retryable, which matters under transient network failures.
+Every POST request (/v1/sessions, /v1/payment_intents, /v1/payment_intents/{id}/capture, /v1/payment_intents/{id}/void, /v1/refunds, /v1/tokens) should carry an Idempotency-Key header with a unique-per-operation value (typically your platform's internal order ID + a stable per-attempt suffix).
+The header is not server-enforced on every endpoint today — requests without it succeed — but a connector that omits it cannot make POST operations safely retryable, which matters under transient network failures.

 Recommended pattern for adapters: